 Paul and I took a trip this spring to the northern coast of South Carolina and to the Outer Banks of North Carolina.
 The Outer Banks is a fantastic place and one of our favorite destinations.
-This story is about the second part of that journey and it begins in North Carolina, so read on my friend!
+This story is the second part of that journey and it begins in North Carolina, so read on my friend!

 After leaving South Carolina, we drove to Wilmington, NC and made a stop at the USS North Carolina for a tour.
 This was on Paul’s wish list and it was worth it.
 This was a battleship that fought for us in World War II, and she was quite impressive!

 She participated in every major naval offensive in the Pacific, earning 15 battle stars.
 As we were standing on her deck, I happened to look over the side and was thrilled when I spotted a large alligator swimming nonchalantly along!

 After we finished exploring every nook and cranny of that ship, we traveled to Cedar Island to catch the ferry to Ocracoke Island.
 The ferry dock at Cedar Island was surprising and not particularly in a good way.
 There was nothing there.
 No town, no restaurant, just the building that harbored the employees of the ferry systems (with bathrooms, thank goodness!), and one very small, one employee post office.
 And some vending machines, which is a good thing because we arrived 2 1/2 hours prior to our scheduled departure.
 They did however have some rocking chairs on a nice porch, which sufficed very well as we sat and read and rocked the time away!